oehm-smith/jstock/README-gradleUpdate.md

     gradle clean build

-This runs the tests, creates a `build/dist/jstock-x.y.jar` and creates a `build/dist/lib/` with all the dependencies in it.
+This runs the tests, creates a `dist/jstock-x.y.jar` and creates a `dist/lib/` with all the dependencies in it.

     gradle clean assemble

 is the same except it doesn't run the tests (which is somtimes nice).

-These tasks here are all general `gradle` ones.
-The `distribute` one I describe next have been purposefully crafted for `jstock`.

-To build jstock under gradle like it was under Netbeans, the command:

-    gradle distribute

-will create a `<project>/dist` directory with `jstock-x.y.jar` and `libs` dir.

 ## Installers